linked in pixel

 Pinterest Logo

-Sun-seekers absorb an abundance of vitamin D, but not everyone gets enough of this essential ingredient.
+Sun-seekers absorb an abundance of vitamin D, but not everyone gets enough of this essential nutrient.
 In fact, most Americans consume less than the recommended amount.

 Vitamin D deficiency often goes unnoticed, but it’s a simple problem to remedy.